zhkzyth/mdht/README.md

 I fork it from [mdht][1],and hack a lot to fit my need.so it may not be good to make pull requests.

 ### TODO
-- bt info
+- make node distributed properly
 - node monitor
+  - heartbeat
+  - keep bucket activity
-  - heartbeat/activity
+- bt
+  - info save to db
-  - reconect
+- wiki
-- make wiki better look
+  - make a better look
   - structure pics
 - test

 ### dev log